Will I see the Gorillas in the Wild in Uganda? What are my Chances?

 Will I see the Gorillas on my Trek?

-Before your Gorilla Trekking Day begins, Pre-Trackers work behind the scenes to ensure you have a good chance of seeing the Gorillas.
+Before your Gorilla Trekking Day begins, a team of Pre-Trackers works diligently to maximize your chances of seeing the Gorillas.

-The Pre-Trackers use special devices like GPS and satellite phones to find the path and the exact place where the Gorilla family you will visit is located.
-Gorillas usually don’t move more than 2 to 3 kilometers daily, so the Pre-Trackers are trained to track their movements.
+These Pre-Trackers start their day early in the morning, while it’s still misty, and head to the last known locations of the Gorilla families.
+They utilize special devices like GPS and satellite phones to navigate and pinpoint the spot where the Gorilla family you will visit is located.
+Gorillas typically do not move more than 2 to 3 kilometers daily, so the Pre-Trackers are expertly trained to track their movements.

-Once the Pre-Trackers find the Gorilla family, they inform the Rangers at the Park headquarters about the location.
-The Rangers will be your guides and lead you to the Gorillas during your Trek.
-This happens while you are still sleeping or having breakfast at your lodge.
-The Pre-Trackers’ work happens before you even start your day.
+Once the Pre-Trackers locate the Gorilla family, they inform the Rangers at the Park headquarters about the findings.
+The Rangers will serve as your guides and lead you to the Gorillas during your trek.
+This entire process occurs while you are still sleeping or having breakfast at your lodge, meaning the Pre-Trackers’ efforts occur before your day begins.

 3. The Uganda Wildlife Authority Ranger Guides will lead you to the Gorilla Encounter: